XENON-MS/hax/docs/index.rst

-.. hax documentation master file, created by sphinx-quickstart on Tue Feb  2 16:30:28 2016.
+.. hax documentation master file, created by sphinx-quickstart on Sun Mar 20 14:38:00 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to hax's documentation!
 ===============================

-Please see the notebook `https://github.com/XENON1T/hax/blob/master/examples/Hax_tutorial.ipynb` for a tutorial on how to use hax.
+Please see the notebooks at `https://github.com/XENON1T/hax/tree/master/examples` for a tutorial and several more in-depth examples on how to use hax.

 Contents: